There is nothing good about being a hostage.

-Along with the “if only’s” we have an enemy who keeps us so focused on the shoulda, woulda, or couldas.
+Along with the “if only’s” we have an enemy who keeps us so focused on the shoulda, woulda, or coulda.
 The enemy convinces our minds and our hearts that everything should be better.
-This is a trap of the enemy, and his full intention is to control us and to take us captive and eventually to make us his hostage.
+This is a trap of the enemy, and his full intention is to control us and to take us captive,

 But we often fail to get to the root.
 We treat the fruit and fail to treat the root of the issues.
 We handle all of the symptoms and never get to the real problem.
 Situations show up in our lives that take us hostage, and we continually treat an external symptom rather than go after the internal problem.

 We must discover the inward truth.
 We don’t have to live in the “if only’s”, we can live in “the now” of God’s destiny and purpose.

 Chuck Swindoll so elegantly said, “Life is 10% of what happens and 90% of how we react to what happens.”

 We are people filled with the Holy Spirit.

 And like the children of Israel, if we are continually looking back, we cripple our ability to effectively move into our future.